strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 4.5.4.1 - 2022-09-27 =
+* ENHANCEMENT: Improved core WP block styling for tables and quotes.
+* BUG FIX: Fixed links to install and activate recommended plugins when using a WordPress multisite environment.
+* BUG FIX: Updated Font Awesome icon weights for Elementor compatibility for post titles on protected content, post types.
+* BUG FIX: Added code to prevent a duplicate featured image showing as banner and thumbnail on archives.
+* BUG FIX: Added missing Non Sans local font file.
+* BUG FIX: Fixed dropdowns in primary navigation that could be behind row two if your primary menu wraps.
+* BUG FIX: Improvements to button colors on default PMPro levels page, footer skip link, and sidebars.
+* BUG FIX: Replaced lost separator for sites that show the larger "excerpt" content on loop and single posts.

 = 4.5.4 - 2022-09-11 =
 * FEATURE: Added grid layout for blog.